One of our Short Takes (page 2, print edition) this week is about the trendiness of shakshuka, the Israeli breakfast staple.

 Add the tomatoes, saffron, cayenne, salt and pepper.
 Cook on low heat for 15 minutes, adding enough water to keep it the consistency of a pasta sauce.
 Taste and adjust the seasoning.

 Place two sauté pans on medium heat and divide the mixture between them.
 Break 4 eggs into each pan, pouring into gaps in the mixture.
 Sprinkle with salt, cover and cook very gently for 10-12 minutes, until the egg just sets.
-Sprinkle with coriander and serve with chunky white bread.
+Sprinkle with cilantro and serve with chunky white bread.